-In the spring of 1915 after losing a food friend in Ypres, a Canadian doctor, Lieutenant Colonel John McCrae, was inspired by the sight of the poppies growing amongst the dead and battle-scared fields to write the now famous poem In Flanders Fields.
+In the spring of 1915 after losing a good friend in Ypres, a Canadian doctor, Lieutenant Colonel John McCrae, was inspired by the sight of the poppies growing amongst the dead and battle-scarred fields to write the now famous poem In Flanders Fields.

 IN FLANDERS FIELDS